dburles/mystical/readme.md

 #### useColorMode

 Allows for altering the color mode on the fly.
+Takes precedence over system setting.

 ```js
 import useColorMode from "mystical/useColorMode.js";